elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture08_internal_interrupts.md

 In other words, if an interrupt occurs, the current instruction will continue until done.
 Then machine state will be saved away and `PC` will change to an address specific to this exception.
 We will discuss some of these steps in detail below.

 ### The Interrupt Vector Table
 Is is important to understand *where* the processor will jump when an exception occurs.
-This is hardcoded by the processor manufacturer, and for our machine we can consult the following table (from the QuickGuide, only showing the beginning):
+This is hardcoded by the processor manufacturer, and for our machine we can consult the [vector table](interrupt_vector_table.html) (from the QuickGuide, only showing the beginning):

 ![](../images/vector_table_start.png)